trberg/Octopus/Notes.md

    and then provide the actual nodes for them either on demand or, if resources available, on prefetch
 10.Slider for the user to balance between performance and data density

+Oct.
+20, 2023
+1. decided to move from d3 to sigma, graphology, and networkx since sigma can handle more elements and may solve our scaling problem.
+2. Siggie will begin the process of rebuilding the graph using sigma and graphology.